 Once installed, locate your

 webpack.config.js file and copy the snippet below into the rules array.
 If you have an existing sass rule configured, you may need to apply some or all of the changes below.
-If you are you looking to utilize the vuetify-loader as well, you can find more information on setting it up with webpack on the A-la-carte page.
+If you are you looking to utilize the vuetify-loader for treeshaking, ensure that you are on version

 For more information on different support iconfonts and advanced implementations, navigate to the Icons page.